Gertrud Berger: Life

 Berger was born in 1870 in Bergen auf Rügen.
 She was the second child of Marie Wilhelmine Friederike Tiburtius and her husband Carl Wilhelm Ferdinand Berger, a lawyer and notary.
 She was baptized on 1 February 1871 at her home by the deacon of the St Mary's Church (Bergen), Bublitz.

-Gertrud Berger studied in Berlin where she was a student of Max Uth, L. Meyer, and Ernst Kolbe (1876-1945).
+Berger studied in Berlin where she was a student of Max Uth, L. Meyer, and Ernst Kolbe (1876–1945).
 Her subjects were landscapes and still lifes.
 Afterwards she lived and worked in Greifswald.

 Berger died in Greifswald in 1949, and her tombstone is in the Greifswald New Cemetery.